[99%'s Choice] How to Backup Entire Hard Drive Windows 10 - Qiling

 Use OneDrive to Backup and Restore Sync Desktop to OneDrive Automatically

-In conclusion, File History only backs up personal files in specific folders; Backup and Restore can only create a system image and back up some personal files; OneDrive only syncs files to the cloud.
-So if you want to back up the system hard drive, you can use Backup and Restore.
-But if you're going to back up the system hard disk and the regular data hard disk, the backup tool with Windows cannot meet your needs.
+File History, Backup and Restore, and OneDrive each have their own limitations when it comes to backing up data.
+File History only backs up personal files in specific folders, while Backup and Restore can only create a system image and back up some personal files.
+OneDrive, on the other hand, only syncs files to the cloud.
+Therefore, if you want to back up your system hard drive, Backup and Restore is the way to go.

 Comprehensive Tool to Backup Entire Hard Drive in Windows 10

-No extra payment but more backup options; Qiling Backup is the best free backup software for Windows users.
+Qiling Backup offers a free version with no extra payment required, providing users with more backup options.
+It is considered the best free backup software for Windows users.

 How to Backup Entire Hard Drive: Set Up File History in Windows 10